 St Peter's Charismatic Prayer Community - KNK 'One in the Body of Christ'

-Prayer Meeting, Healing, Music, Outreach, Communication, Dawn Mass and Carols, Martha (service) and Fund raising.
-The prayer group has been together over 20 years and we meet every Saturday afternoon from 2:30 - 4:30 pm for Praise & Worship, Eucharistic Adoration and prayer.
-Other activities include, assisting charities (e.g. sponsoring children and seminarians), conducting annual Stations of the Cross at the Shrine of Ta Pinu and supporting Healing Masses.
-We conduct the Nine Day Dawn Mass Novena (Simbang Gabi) (5:00am Mass from 16th Dec to 24th Dec) leading up to Christmas, publish our official newsletter – KARISMA sharing testimonies and faith inspiring messages.
+Prayer Meetings, Healing, Music, Outreach, Dawn Mass & Carols, Martha (service) and Fundraising.
+The Parish prayer group has been together for over 28 years and meet every Saturday afternoon from 2:30pm - 4:00pm for Praise & Worship, Eucharistic Adoration and prayer.
+Other activities include, assisting charities and other Prayer communities, conducting annual Stations of the Cross at the Shrine of Ta Pinu and organizing monthly Healing Masses.
+We prepare the Nine Day Dawn Mass Novena (Simbang Gabi) 5:00am Mass from 16th December to 24th December, leading up to Christmas.
 While the group meets regularly every Saturday from February to November, all are welcome to join for thanksgiving & worship and be a witness to God’s Good News.

 The Group provides members with a friendly social forum, a support network and an avenue to meet the needs of the Parish.
 Members gain much satisfaction from raising funds to support Parish Groups including St Vincent de Paul, Joseph’s Corner and the Parish School.
 The Group also provides members with excellent social outings such as fun theatre nights with past and present members.

 - Provide support to the Parish.

 - Organise fund raising for the Parish Subcommittee for the Altar Society.